nyctalopia/WebsiteSupport/docs/index.md

 layout: page
 title: Help / Aide
 description: >
-  Here you should be able to find everything you need to know to accomplish the most common tasks when blogging with Hydejack.
+  Here you should be able to find everything you need to know about Nyctalopia.
 menu: true
 order: 1
 ---